 Manaslu Circuit Trek

-Because the road extension is further than Soti Khola, the Manaslu Circuit Trek commences at Machha Khola after a 9-hour bus ride (150 kilometers) from Kathmandu, rather than staying in Soti Khola and walking on the road the next day.
-The trek proceeds steadily through densely forested paths and along the banks of the Budhi Gandaki, rarely straying far from the river’s torrid waters.
-After a few days, the trail veers at Jagat to the north-west and begins a steady climb to higher altitudes, leaving behind the tree line and winding up through picturesque mountain villages such as Namrung, Sama Gaon, and Samdo, with designated rest days at the latter two that allow for exciting excursions to Manaslu Base Camp, Pungen Gompa, and the ancient route to Tibet via Rui La Pass, 4998 meters (16397 feet).
-Larkya Pass is a mere two days of further hiking from Samdo, after which the trail descends to its conclusion at Dharapani, with the opportunity to pick up the Annapurna route there or visit the incomparable hidden valley of Nar Phu that branches off the trail.
+Because the road extension is further than Soti Khola, the Mount Manaslu Trek commences at Machha Khola after a 9-hour bus ride (150 kilometers) from Kathmandu, rather than staying in Soti Khola and walking on the road the next day.
+Initially, the trek proceeds steadily through densely forested paths and along the banks of the Budhi Gandaki, rarely straying far from the river’s torrid waters.
+After a few days, the trail veers at Jagat to the north-west and begins a steady climb to higher altitudes, leaving behind the tree line and winding up through picturesque mountain villages such as Namrung, Sama Gaon, and Samdo, with designated rest days at the latter two that allow for exciting excursions to Manaslu Base Camp, Pungen Gompa, and the ancient route to Tibet via Rui La Pass, 4,998 meters (16,397 feet).
+Following it, Larkya Pass is a mere two days of further hiking from Samdo, after which the trail descends to its conclusion at Dharapani, with the opportunity to pick up the Annapurna route there or visit the incomparable hidden valley of Nar Phu that branches off the trail.

-The beauty of the Manaslu Circuit is that, aside from being one of the premium hikes in Nepal, it allows for more rewarding options than just about any other trek.
+Overall, the beauty of the Manaslu Trekking is that, aside from being one of the premium hikes in Nepal, it allows for more rewarding options than just about any other trek.
 One potential choice is to get even further off the beaten trail by choosing to take the upper Manaslu route, a scenically spectacular and rarely-taken path across the mountain.
 Another detour is the pathway to the magical Tsum Valley, long locked away from public view and only opened on a restricted basis in recent years.
 Or you could simply choose to forego the passage up and over Larkya La altogether and focus purely on the delights of Tsum Valley Buddhist Culture and its famed monasteries.

 The choices are yours, but whichever direction you choose to take, the staff at Nepal Trekking Experts is standing by to give you all the assistance necessary to get you on the path to Manaslu, it’s home territory for most of them, and we take great pride in showing off the area to the best of our abilities.

-Manaslu Circuit Trek Difficulty
+Manaslu Trekking Difficulty

 For more information, please feel free to visit our detailed blog the best season to go to Nepal, or contact our staff to discuss the multitude of options.

-Manaslu Circuit Trekking Permit Costs
+Manaslu Trek Permit Costs

 • Manaslu Restricted Area Permit (MRAP) (available from Nepal Immigration in Kathmandu and Pokhara) - It costs 100 USD from September to November for the first seven days plus 15 USD for each additional day, and 75 USD from December to August for the first seven days plus 10 USD per additional day per person.
 Also, a minimum of two people and a licensed guide is mandatory to obtain the Manaslu Circuit Trekking permit.